It’s been three years since Claire Tait was last abused by her ex-partner.

 The ESHE initiative was started by Fiona Drouet, who lost her daughter Emily three years ago, after she took her own life following physical and psychological abuse at the hands of boyfriend.

-“We lost our daughter in March 2016 when she was only 18 years old, she was a law student at Aberdeen University,” says Fiona.
+She said: “We lost our daughter in March 2016 when she was only 18 years old and studying law at Aberdeen University.

 “Unknown to us she became the victim of a physical, psychological and sexually abusive relationship.